 Vocabulary Activity: This activity is to ground the students in the knowledge of math terms and their meanings as they are applied in real world problems/situations.
 This usually involves games such as matching, "Concentration," and "Clue,"

 Engage: This activity accesses prior knowledge upon which students will build the new math concepts.

 Unlock the Problem: This is the introduction to the math objective for the lesson.
 This is guided practice led completely by the teacher.

 Independent Practice: This is a "Try It On Your Own" activity, and the students usually work in small groups or shoulder partners as the teacher moves about the room.

 Real World Problem: This is practical application of the math concept in a real world setting; this is usually done in small groups.

-Test Prep: This consists of 1 to 4 Aspire-type problems that the students usually complete on their own.
+Test Prep: This consists of 1 to 4 standardized test-type problems that the students usually complete on their own.

 Formative Assessments: These are quick, informal assessments that are administered throughout the lesson to help the teacher know who has a clear understanding of the concept and who needs a little more help.